ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- back

 # Requirements on Application Profiles

-This section lists the specifications on this profile based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}
+This section lists the specifications on this profile based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.

 * REQ1: Specify the encoding and value of the identifier of group or topic of 'scope': TODO.